 5 little-known facts about Ernest Solvay

-Ernest Solvay was born 180 years ago, on 16 April 1838.
-The hyperactive founder of Solvay is well known as an inventor, entrepreneur, patron of sciences and promoter of social progress, but here are a few other things about him you probably didn’t know…
+Ernest Solvay founded the company that bears his name in 1863, exactly 160 years ago!
+And so all year long, we’re celebrating the hyperactive scientist and entrepreneur, well known as an inventor, a patron of sciences and a promoter of social progress.
+But, wait, here are a few other things about him you probably didn’t know…

 1. He hadn’t planned to found Solvay